fpjohnston/TECO-64/README.md

 MacOS, although these have not yet been extensively tested, nor have any compilers other than *gcc* yet been tested.

-*ncurses* is required in order to use TECO in window mode, although it can be built without *ncurses*.
+*ncurses* is required in order to use TECO in display mode, although it can be built without *ncurses*.

 The commands that implement backwards paging and searching require virtual